Skip to Main Content

 Choose from insurers in

-The premium for your life insurance can be determined based on your age, gender, profession, and most importantly, your health.
-Life insurance companies consider individuals with certain health conditions to be at a higher risk than individuals who are healthy.
+Life insurance premiums are determined based on a variety of factors, which may include your age, gender, profession and — most importantly — health.
+Life insurance companies consider individuals with certain health conditions to be at a higher risk of passing away than individuals who are healthy.
 From the insurance company’s standpoint, they want to charge you enough that they do not lose money from paying out a death benefit, especially in the case of a term policy where they are betting that you will outlive the term.
-Therefore, a young and healthy individual has fewer risk factors and a lower mortality rate.
+Therefore, a young and healthy individual who has fewer risk factors and a lower mortality rate will pay less for a policy.

 Life insurance companies use build charts to determine the ratio between your height and weight which are then compared against mortality rates within your build type to determine your risk rating.
-If your weight is under or over the preferred ratio, you will likely be considered a riskier applicant and will therefore pay higher premiums and in some cases, be denied coverage altogether.
+If your weight is under or over the preferred ratio, you will likely be considered a riskier applicant, pay higher premiums and, in some cases, be denied coverage altogether.

-Obese individuals are at an increased risk for serious health complications including hypertension, type 2 diabetes, stroke, heart disease, cancer and mental illness.
+Obese individuals are at an increased risk for serious health complications, including hypertension, type 2 diabetes, stroke, heart disease, cancer and more.
 Being underweight also comes with its own health risks like anemia, osteoporosis and decreased immune function.
 These health conditions can lower your life expectancy and will appear as risk factors to life insurance underwriters.

 Life insurance premiums after weight loss